digitalocean/terraform-provider-digitalocean/website/docs/d/spaces_bucket_object.html.md

 * `last_modified` - Last modified date of the object in RFC1123 format (e.g. `Mon, 02 Jan 2006 15:04:05 MST`)
 * `metadata` - A map of metadata stored with the object in Spaces
 * `version_id` - The latest version ID of the object returned.
 * `website_redirect_location` - If the bucket is configured as a website, redirects requests for this object to another object in the same bucket or to an external URL.
-Amazon S3 stores the value of this header in the object metadata.
+Spaces stores the value of this header in the object metadata.

 -> **Note:** Terraform ignores all leading `/`s in the object's `key` and treats multiple `/`s in the rest of the object's `key` as a single `/`, so values of `/index.html` and `index.html` correspond to the same Spaces object